jasmine-glancy/Data_Engineering_Bootcamp/Homework/Homework 6/README.md

 # DataExpert.io Flink Homework

-Welcome to the Streaming Pipelines chapter of the [DataExpert.io Bootcamp](https://www.dataexpert.io/)
+Welcome to the Streaming Pipelines chapter of the [DataExpert.io Bootcamp](https://www.dataexpert.io/)!
+This code takes data from Kafka, hits the API for IP2Location, and geocodes IP addresses so we can see where the traffic is coming from and analyze the data.

 ## Prerequisites